tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 ##  Replay Detection

-DTLS can optionally provide replay detection for application data.
+DTLS provides replay detection for application data.
 This mechanism is identical to the one used in IPsec AH/ESP, relying on a sliding bitmap window to track received records.
 Records that fall outside the window or that have already been received are silently discarded.
-Replay detection is optional because duplicate packets are not always the result of malicious activity; they can also arise from routing anomalies.
+Duplicate packets are not always the result of malicious activity; they can also arise from routing anomalies.
+Nevertheless, application data replay detection is mandatory in DTLS 1.3.
+Earlier versions of DTLS treated this feature as optional.

-This option applies to application data.
+This mechanism applies to application data.
 Handshake messages, including post-handshake messages, use the message_seq and next_receive_seq mechanism.
 A receiver processes a handshake message only when its message_seq matches next_receive_seq, increments next_receive_seq before processing the message, and discards handshake messages with lower sequence numbers.
-Consequently, post-handshake messages are processed in order and at most once, independently of whether record-layer replay detection for application data is enabled.
+Consequently, post-handshake messages are processed in order and at most once, independently of record-layer replay detection for application data.

-In some cases, replay or duplicate detection for application data can instead be handled by the application protocol or by the underlying transport.
+Application protocols or underlying transports can provide additional replay, duplicate, ordering, or freshness mechanisms, but those mechanisms do not replace DTLS record-layer replay detection for application data.
 Reliability or in-order delivery alone is not sufficient to replace DTLS record replay detection.
-If an underlying transport provides replay or duplicate detection for this purpose, the transport metadata used for that detection MUST be protected against modification by an on-path attacker and the resulting protection MUST be at least equivalent to DTLS record replay detection.
-For example, DTLS over SCTP can rely on SCTP-AUTH {{RFC6083}}, not on unauthenticated SCTP sequencing alone.

 # The DTLS Record Layer